 About SnakePick

-SnakePick is an Australian born product that was initially created to help guitarists not concentrate so much on holding the pick.
+SnakePick is an Australian born guitar pick that was initially created to help guitarists not concentrate so much on holding the pick.
 What resulted was the birth of a tool that allows you to completely let go and still have perfect control.
-SnakePick has now become essential to guitarists from all walks of life, including sufferers of Parkinson’s Disease, Arthritis, Carpel Tunnel Syndrome and amputees.
+SnakePick has now become essential to guitar, bass and ukulele players from all walks of life, including sufferers of Parkinson’s Disease, Arthritis, Carpel Tunnel Syndrome and amputees.

-Unlike the vast majority of existing plectrum styles, the SnakePick will never drop out of the player’s fingers, it will never rotate in the player’s fingers (given the sizing is correct) and it allows you to play with style, comfort and dexterity.
+Unlike the vast majority of existing plectrum styles, the SnakePick will never drop out of the player’s fingers, it will never rotate in the player’s fingers and it allows you to play with style, comfort and dexterity.

 How it works

 The SnakePick coils around the player’s finger at an outward taper.
 The necessary tension needed to secure the pick is created by the coil sizes in relation to the finger.
-The SnakePick is available in four different finger sizes, (13mm, 15mm, 17mm and 19mm) with three different pick densities (Soft, Medium and Hard).
+The SnakePick is available in four different finger sizes.
+Extra Small (13mm), Small (15mm), Medium (17mm) and Large (19mm) with three different pick densities (Soft, Medium and Hard).

 In the most common usage of the SnakePick, it is worn on the index finger and positioned optimally facing the thumb.
 You can also turn the SnakePick to different angles for various tones, just like a standard pick.